tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 Together, we walked for maybe another twenty minutes?
 Time wasn’t really a concept in that endless darkness.
 I was contented I suppose, at the very least our footsteps were once again very much… Alone.

 Soon, we swapped the scenery for a dewy field; we’d reached the forest’s boundary!
 We all sighed in relief, far more startled than we were letting on or at least I was.
 Richard pointed to the far side of the clearing, to a cluster of trees doing a poor job of concealing a lake hiding behind them, like a toddler playing hide and seek.
-This is what he had wanted to show us and to his credit it was… Beautiful.
+This is what he had wanted to show us and to his credit it was beautiful.

 We started into the grass, it was taller than us, or at least it felt like it was.
 One foot after the other we snuck closer and closer to our journey’s end.
 I couldn’t see my companions they, like me, were having just so much fun traversing the grasping confines of wet grass.
 Coughing and spluttering I, like a cascade, crashed out from the field and right back into familiar surroundings… The woods.

 Thorns and nettles pricked at my backside as I pulled myself from their grip and to my feet, soon after me came Josh in a similar fashion.
-I had helped him to his feet expecting the third of our band to emerge and yet… He never did.
+I had helped him to his feet expecting the third of our band to emerge and yet but he never did.

 My best friend, for years, through everything and the last I would know of him was a scream?